asmagill/hs._asm.axuielement/Reference_Core.md

 Parameters:
  * `callback`       - a (usually) required function which will receive the results of this search.
 The callback should expect three arguments and return none.
 The arguments to the callback function will be `msg`, a string specifying how the search ended and `results`, the elementSearchObject containing the requested results, and the number of items added to the results (see `count` in `namedModifiers`). `msg` will be "completed" if the search completes normally, or a string starting with "**" if it is terminated early (see Returns: and Notes: for more details).
- * `criteria`       - an optional table or string which will be passed to [hs.axuielement:matchesCriteria](#matchesCriteria) to determine if the discovered element should be included in the final result set.
-This criteria does not prune the search, it just determines if the element will be included in the results.
+ * `criteria`       - an optional function which should accept one argument (the current element being examined) and return true if it should be included in the results or false if it should be rejected.
+See [hs.axuielement.searchCriteriaFunction](#searchCriteriaFunction) to create a search function that uses [hs.axuielement:matchesCriteria](#matchesCriteria) for evaluation.
  * `namedModifiers` - an optional table specifying key-value pairs that further modify or control the search.
 This table may contain 0 or more of the following keys:
    * `count`          - an optional integer, default `math.huge`, specifying the maximum number of matches to collect before ending the search and invoking the callback.
 You can continue the search to find additional elements by invoking `elementSearchObject:next()` (described below in the `Returns` section) on the return value of this method, or on the results argument passed to the callback.
    * `depth`          - an optional integer, default `math.huge`, specifying the maximum number of steps (children of children...) from the initial accessibility element the search should visit.
 If you know that your desired element(s) are relatively close to your starting element, setting this to a lower value can significantly speed up the search.
-   * `isPattern`      - a boolean, default false, specifying whether or not all string values in `criteria` should be evaluated as patterns (true) or as literal strings to be matched (false).
-This value is passed to [hs.axuielement:matchesCriteria](#matchesCriteria) when `criteria` is specified and has no effect otherwise.

    * The following are also recognized, but may impact the speed of the search, the responsiveness of Hammerspoon, or the format of the results in ways that limit further filtering and are not recommended except when you know that you require them:
      * `asTree`         - an optional boolean, default false, and ignored if `criteria` is specified and non-empty, `objectOnly` is true, or `count` is specified.
 This modifier specifies whether the search results should return as an array table of tables containing each element's details (false) or as a tree where in which the root node details are the key-value pairs of the returned table and child elements are likewise described in subtables attached to the attribute name they belong to (true).
 This format is primarily for debugging and exploratory purposes and may not be arranged for easy programatic evaluation.